jreisinger/docs/notes/sysadmin/devops.md

 production environments.
 This arrangement often creates tremendous internal conflict and fails to meet the needs of the business and its clients.

-DevOps is a set of techniques to solve the chronic conflict between Development an IT Operations.
-DevOps is an emerging field in operations.
+DevOps is an emerging philosophy to solve the chronic conflict between development an IT operations.
 The practice of DevOps typically appears in web applications and cloud environments, but its influence is spreading to all parts of all industries.

 The principles behind DevOps work patterns are the same principles that transformed manufacturing.
 DevOps has been formed by: